nathanhoad/godot_dialogue_manager/docs/API.md

 - `spoke(letter: String, letter_index: int, speed: float)` - emitted each step while typing out.
 - `paused_typing(duration: float)` - emitted when the label pauses typing.
 - `skipped_typing()` - emitted when the player skips the label typing out.
+- `started_typing(character:String)` - emitted when the label starts typing with the character name
 - `finished_typing()` - emitted when the label finishes typing.

 ### Methods